dotnet/docs-maui/docs/user-interface/controls/collectionview/layout.md

 </ContentPage>
 ```

 The default `FlowDirection` for an element with a parent is `MatchParent`.
-Therefore, the `CollectionView` inherits the `FlowDirection` property value from the `StackLayout`, which in turn inherits the `FlowDirection` property value from the `ContentPage`.
+Therefore, the `CollectionView` inherits the `FlowDirection` property value from the `StackLayout`, which in turn inherits the `FlowDirection` property value from the <xref:Microsoft.Maui.Controls.ContentPage>.
 This results in the right-to-left layout shown in the following screenshot:

 :::image type="content" source="media/layout/vertical-list-rtl.png" alt-text="Screenshot of a CollectionView right-to-left vertical list layout.":::